GabrielOduori/PCI-DSS/README.md

-# PCI DSS analysis script
+# PCI DSS Analysis Script
 This code is to quiclky generate systems files and configurations to help conduct PCI DSS analysis.